Aku-Aku: Reception

 The book was widely distributed, with both hardcover and mass market editions published, as well as several reprint editions.

 Some of Heyerdahl's conclusions have been questioned by archaeologists, plus his methods of selecting evidence to confirm his point of view.
-Notable is that professionalism in the fieldwork, as he used educated archaeologists.
+Notable is his professionalism in the fieldwork, as he used educated archaeologists.

 Theories

-Heyerdahl is mostly associated with an attempt to revive the theory that some of islanders' stone-carving technology is almost identical to the one in some parts of South America, notably Peru.
+Heyerdahl is mostly associated with an attempt to revive the theory that some of the islanders' stone-carving technology is almost identical to the one in some parts of South America, notably Peru.
 He argued that in addition to having been settled by Polynesians, Easter Island was settled by people from Peru in South America (an area he described as being "more culturally developed").

 The Easter Islanders, according to Heyerdahl, insisted that the moai (statues) of Easter Island moved into their positions by "walking."
 Heyerdahl theorised that this referred to a statue having been moved in an upright orientation, by the technique of swiveling it alternatively on its corners in a "walking" fashion, a technique that can be used in moving a tall, flat-bottomed object (like a free-standing closet).
 He tested this theory on a small moai; however, he quickly abandoned the test after the moai's base was damaged.
-He made a group of inhabitants pull a rather large statue lying down (which was easy to do) and thus show that this method was useful.
-He also made natives erect a statue using levers and stones, demonstrating that this method also worked.
-At this time all statues were lying down and this one was the first to be restored.
+He worked with a group of inhabitants to demonstrate pulling a rather large statue lying down (which was easy to do), thus showing that this method was useful.
+He also worked with the natives to erect a statue using levers and stones, demonstrating that this method also worked.
+At this time all statues were either partially buried or lying down, and this one was the first to be restored.

-Evidence

 Heyerdahl compared the highest-quality stonework on the island (present in very few cases) to pre-Columbian Amerindian stonework, such as at Tihuanaco.
 He said of Ahu Vinapu's retaining wall, "No Polynesian fisherman would have been capable of conceiving, much less building such a wall".

 Heyerdahl claimed a South American origin for a number of Easter Island plants, including the Totora reeds in the island's three crater lakes.
 These are now (by DNA analysis not available at the time) recognised as a separate species from similar ones in Lake Titicaca.
-He made the same claim for sweet potato and this fact is a riddle since this is South American.
-A cultural feature on Easter Island was enlonging of the earlobe.
+He made the same claim for sweet potato and this fact remains unexplained, since this is indeed South American.

+A cultural feature on Easter Island was the enlongation of the earlobe.
 This is not present in Polynesia but common in South America.
-On the other hand, weaving and pottery (used in the Americas) was not known to the inhabitants of Easter Island.
+On the other hand, weaving and pottery (used in the Americas) were not known to the inhabitants of Easter Island.